 While adopting technology to improve how business gets done is gaining traction, facilities managers must be sensitive to the fact that leaving one’s comfort zone is often met with resistance.

 Making the use of technology an integral part of facilities management is also a great way to retain millennials.
-Emerging technologies present opportunities for millennials to built up their technical expertise while increasing the value facilities management team contribute to the bottomline.
+Emerging technologies present opportunities for millennials to built up their technical expertise while increasing the value the facilities management team contributes to the bottom line.

 Bridging Generational Gaps